arazni/pathfinder-analysis/homebrew/manachemist.md

 - Skill
   - Feat 1
   - Requirement: Soul
-  - When you Ignite Manaburn and each time you Sustain the manaburn, targets gain a +1 status bonus to attack rolls for 1 round.
+  - When you Ignite Manaburn and each time you Sustain the manaburn, targets gain a +1 status bonus to skill checks for 1 round.
 - Expert
   - Feat 8
   - Requirement: Soul